 Tip #2 :: Pack right away

 Assuming you don’t want to rush out the door the day you leave forgetting something important, packing at least a few days before your departure date is always a good idea.
 Take advantage of that extra time you will have by picking out your clothes, finding items you don’t use often, collecting your essentials in one easy-to-find-and-keep-track-of location, and washing your favorite clothes before you leave!
 You won’t want to forget your camera, phone charger, and your coziest sweater.
+And of course, you’d want to put up some ip camera on your place to fully secure it.
 Put them in your bag as soon as possible!
 Can’t find your digicam after all?
 There are always great deals (including free shipping!) on cameras and camcorders at Best Buy – perhaps the Nikon D3200 DSLR Camera is on your wish list?

 Lacoste Jaspe Stripe Jersey Polo in Thalas, available at Nordstrom